 Another way to compare the level of risk between the returns of Ryder and that of the ASX market indices is to look at the distribution of monthly returns.
-Whilst we do not usually focus on short term returns, it is important to note that long term returns are made up of a series of short term returns over time and therefore should still be examined.
+Whilst we do not usually focus on short term returns, it is important to note that long term returns are made up of a series of short-term returns over time and therefore should still be examined.
 The tables below analyse the distribution of Ryder's monthly returns since inception with two comparator ASX indices.
-On average, Ryder outperformed both indices during negative periods consistent with our value bias however the differential has reduced over the past 12 months partially due to the significant impact of the revaluation of our investment in Updater Inc.
+On average, Ryder significantly outperforms both indices during negative periods consistent with our value bias and focus on downside risk.

 Ryder Small Ords Accumulation Index

-Average monthly return 0.95% 0.74%
+Average monthly return 0.88% 0.77%

-Average monthly return in Small Ords positive month 2.57% 3.51%
+Average monthly return in Small Ords positive month 2.65% 3.71%

-Average monthly return in Small Ords negative month -1.54% 3.50%
+Average monthly return in Small Ords negative month -1.68% -3.48%

-Positive Months 58% 60%
+Positive Months 60.00% 59.05%

-Negative Months 42% 40%
+Negative Months 40.00% 40.95%

 Ryder All Ords Accumulation Index

-Average monthly return 0.95% 0.77%
+Average monthly return 0.88% 0.85%

-Average monthly return in All Ords positive month 2.35% 2.76%
+Average monthly return in All Ords positive month 2.44% 2.92%

-Average monthly return in All Ords negative month -2.01% -3.44%
+Average monthly return in All Ords negative month -2.24% -3.28%

-Positive Months 58% 68%
+Positive Months 60.00% 66.67%

-Negative Months 42% 32%
+Negative Months 40.00% 33.33%

-Further to the above, we have also taken the opportunity to illustrate how Ryder has performed on a pre-tax undiluted basis versus its peers (36 other ASX Listed Investment Companies (LIC) from the Bell Potter Research and Morningstar universe).
+Further to the above, we have also taken the opportunity to illustrate how Ryder has performed on a pre-tax undiluted basis versus its peers (37 other ASX LIC's that were listed as at Ryder's listing date).
 Note some funds have been excluded as the data does not allow for meaningful comparison due to factors such as period of operation (fund commenced after September 2015), fund strategy, fund size and data integrity.
 This analysis is somewhat imperfect as each fund pursues slightly different strategies however, the one common goal for each fund and investment manager is to generate the highest available return per unit of risk over time.
 As such, analysing each LIC's relative returns, Sharpe and Sortino ratios are instructive when reviewing absolute and comparative performance over time.

-Set out below are Ryder's Since Inception to Date (ITD) returns, Sharpe and Sortino ratios in comparison to 36 other ASX LICs (using an inception date of September 2015).
-Ryders position within these charts has dropped meaningfully over the past 12 months.
-Whilst performance has been unsatisfactory, this analysis includes global funds which have benefitted from the significant outperformance of the US markets and funds which invest in the large cap space which continues to outperform the small and micro-cap market.
+Set out below are Ryder's Inception to Date (ITD) returns, Sharpe and Sortino ratios in comparison to 37 other ASX LICs (using an inception date of September 2015).
+Ryder's position within these charts has meaningfully improved over the past 12 months after dropping over the prior two-year period.
+Whilst positive, there remains room to further improve our performance versus this peer group.

-Annualised returns (September 2015 to June 2023)
+Annualised returns (September 2015 to June 2024)

-Sharpe ratio (September 2015 to June 2023)
+Sharpe ratio (September 2015 to June 2024)

-Sortino ratio (September 2015 to June 2023)
+Sortino ratio (September 2015 to June 2024)